 Ethereum is synonymous with smart contract innovation and the era of the enterprise blockchain.
-Its launch was a watershed moment for the blockchain, and this sector is better off with smart contracts around.
+Its launch was a watershed moment for the blockchain, and this sector is better off with smart contracts.
 However, scalability became a constant sore subject that necessitated gradual adjustments.
 2022 promises to be another critical year for Ethereum’s scalability.
 Online crypto gambling enthusiasts who handle Ethereum-denominated tokens on BC.GAME are acutely aware of this problem.
 Scalability issues have led to slower transactions and eventual high gas fees.
 High gas fees make small transactions uneconomical and can eat into gains from trading or online gambling rewards.

 There was a pressing need for scalability fixes because the status quo was not sustainable in the long term.
 The most prominent aspects of scalability management are changing mining consensus to Proof of Stake and incorporating Layer-2 scalability solutions.
 There is more detail to these two and other solutions.
 Overall, the Ethereum team involves its community and implements proposals to manage the issues.
 The rise of potential competitors like Cardano and Polkadot has accelerated the need for scalability fixes.
 Cardano, in particular, has a research-based approach that resulted in a robust and secure network.

 What May Happen to Ethereum’s Scalability in 2022?

 This year, the main highlight should be the transition to a Proof-of-Stake (PoS) consensus mechanism scheduled for mid-2022.
 Ethereum developers are calling this date “the Merge”.
 This date will mark the day Ethereum Mainnet will “merge” with the beacon chain proof-of-stake system.
 Bitcoin and a few early blockchains popularised the Proof-of-Work (PoW) consensus.
 It is deliberately resource-intensive to secure the network.
 By the time Ethereum launched, proof-of-work was still the standard.
 However, as significant cryptocurrencies got more popular, transaction speed and efficiency took a toll.
 PoS networks emerged as a simpler consensus algorithm that allowed blockchains to operate at a greater scale.
 Ethereum’s shift to PoS consensus should bring a much-needed scalability boost.

 At present, Ethereum can only handle 15-45 transactions a second.
 Notable Layer-2 solutions like Polygon can get to tens of thousands.
 These solutions are also here to stay.
 L2 solutions will make significant strides in 2021 and are slated for a similar trajectory this year.
 Sector-specific growth will be fascinating to watch.
 2020 was the year of explosive decentralised finance (DeFi) growth.
 Other Ethereum blockchains that focus on gaming, privacy, and other specific subsectors are fascinating.
 With the launch of the Metaverse, gaming is especially poised for greater heights.
 Ethereum had no choice but to take the scalability route.
 Bitcoin may be frozen in time but does not have the platform-blockchain need of Ethereum.
 The pioneer cryptocurrency has also taken a store of value dimension, meaning that the price of each coin is of priority.
 For Ethereum, the goal is to have more developers and users on the Ethereum blockchain to make it adaptable to the future of blockchain innovation.

 The Difference from Changing Shifting to a Staking Network